 The training experience at The Menninger Clinic provides the nurse resident an opportunity to see patients make substantial progress in treatment.
 During their stay, patients learn and master new skills, including how to maintain their personal well-being and manage their illness after discharge.

-We will be accepting applications September 9 through November 8 for the residency that begins in January 2020.
+We are now accepting applications through March 7 for the residency that begins in July 2020.

 An application must include completion of the Menninger job application, letter of interest, official university transcript, HESI scores or Texas nursing license, two letters of recommendation and your résumé.